BenjaminOddou/alfred-plex/README.md

 Follow the [Plex Documentation](https://support.plex.tv/articles/201998867-investigate-media-information-and-formats/) to for more details.

+If you don't have the `View XML` button on the plex client, try to open the browser's dev tool by pressing `⌥⌘i` and copy the link containing the `X-Plex-Token`.

-Click on the server to display informations and perform actions.
+Select the server to view its informations and perform actions.
 * Download last version of plex media server from the web.
 * Backup logs and databases.
 * Display connected accounts.